leo-arch/clifm/src/README.md

 size_t len = file_ext ? strlen(file_ext) : 0;
 ```

 **i)** **Validate input**: when it comes to untrsuted input (user supplied parameters, config files, etc), be extra distrustful.
-Soon or later the user will enter exactly what you never expected (and the program will misbehave, or directly crash).
+Sooner or later the user will enter exactly what you never expected (and the program will misbehave, or directly crash).
 For example, do not do this:
 ```c
 const char *param = get_param();
 return atoi(param);